 Place the lid on the pressure cooker, then turn the lid to lock into place.
 Press the manual button and set the timer for 4 minutes.
 It will take a few minutes to build up pressure, then it will begin counting down.

 When the timer beeps, allow the pot to do a natural release.
 For the Instant Pot, a natural release means that you do not manually release the pressure by pressing the button.
-Instead, you simply allow the Instant pot timer to beep, then let it be.
+Instead, you simply allow the Instant Pot timer to beep, then let it be.
 The display will begin counting upwards.
 Once the screen says it has been 15-18 minutes, you may press the pressure release button.
 Once the pressure indicator pin drops, you are done.

 This pumpkin spice steel-cut oatmeal is best served warm with your favorite toppings.
 If you prefer looser oatmeal, stir in an extra tablespoon of milk or cream to reach your desired consistency.
 See, I told you this was a simple recipe!

-Using A Instant Pot
+Using An Instant Pot

 If this is your first time using a pressure cooker, let me share some tips.
 I have only owned a pressure cooker for a few years now.
 My sister gave me one quite a while ago, but I was too scared to use it for at least four months.
-In fact, the first time I used it, I kept myself in the other room until it was finished cooking and released.
+The first time I used it, I kept myself in the other room until it was finished cooking and released.
 So funny, right??
 Now I use it all the time without concern.

 Learning to use the Instant Pot can feel intimidating if you are anything like me.
 But don't worry!
 I learned to feel confident using my Instant Pot, and you can learn too.